worldbank/metadata-editor/docs/template-manager/indicator.md

 Example: "economic growth" or "child malnutrition" Metadata augmentation: ...

+Indicators and time series often come with metadata limited to the indicators/series name and a brief definition.
+This significantly reduces the discoverability of the indicators, and the possibility to implement semantic searchability and recommender systems.
+It is therefore highly recommended to generate more detailed metadata for each time series, including information on the purpose and typical use of the indicators, of its relevancy to different audiences, of its limitations, and more.

+When documenting an indicator or time series, attention should be paid to include keywords and phrases in the metadata that reflect how data users are likely to formulate their queries when searching data catalogs.
+Subject-matter expertise, combined with an analysis of queries submitted to data catalogs, can help to identify such keywords.
+For example, the metadata related to an indicator “Prevalence of stunting” should contain the keyword “malnutrition”, and the metadata related to “GDP per capita” should include keywords like “economic growth” or “national income”.
+By doing so, data curators will provide richer input to search engines and recommender systems, and will have a significant and direct impact on the discoverability of the data.

 ## Creating a new project
 A *project* here corresponds to an indicator or series.